10 Reasons Why Taking Time Off From Work & Resting After Surgery Is Important

 Enjoy a Recovery Vacation at Pearl Recovery

 There’s no denying the importance of quality rest after surgery.
 Recovering at home can be difficult due to so many distractions.
 At Pearl Recovery Retreat, we’re here to help.
-As an elite Wellness Center in Los Angeles, we provide personalized recovery after-care nursing services within a private wing of the gorgeous, five-star Viceroy Beverly Hills Hotel.
+As an elite Wellness Center in Los Angeles, we provide personalized recovery after-care nursing services.

 In addition to providing you with all of the recovery amenities you need to rest and take care of your body—including nourishing IV vitamin therapy and restorative hyperbaric oxygen treatments—our all-female nursing staff will be at your side 24/7.
 Our staff recognizes the importance of rest after surgery, so you’ll enjoy a peaceful experience in absolute tranquility.